 The menu bar incorporates common functions used in Ubuntu.
 The icons on the far-right of the menu bar are located in an area of the menu bar called the indicator area, or notification area.
 Each installation of Ubuntu may contain slightly different types and quantities of icons based on a number of factors, including the type of hardware and available on-board peripherals upon which the Ubuntu installation is based.
-Some programs add an icon to the indicator area automatically during installation (e.g., Ubuntu One).
+Some programs add an icon to the indicator area automatically during installation.
 The most common indicators are:

-Keyboard indicator ( allows you to select a keyboard layout, if more than one keyboard layout is chosen.
-The keyboard indicator menu contains the following menu items: Character Map, Keyboard layout Chart, and Text Entry Settings.
+Text entry settings (allows you to select a keyboard layout, if more than one keyboard layout is chosen.
+The keyboard indicator menu contains the following menu items: Character Map, Keyboard Layout Chart, and Text Entry Settings.